Blu3J4x/Grabipy/README.md

 <img width="600" height="458" alt="image" src="https://github.com/user-attachments/assets/4e884204-100f-4ba0-b287-25f4512f5976" />

+***
 ---

-### ✨ Key Features

-* **Multi-Format Reporting**: 📊 In addition to CSV, you can now generate comprehensive reports in **JSON** for easy machine parsing and **HTML** for clean, readable presentations.
-* **Performance Caching**: ⚡ To significantly speed up re-scans and reduce API usage, IOC enrichment results are **cached locally**.
-Cached data is reused for 24 hours, respecting API rate limits and saving time.
-* **In-Depth IP Reputation**: 🌐 IP enrichment is now more powerful.
-For suspicious IPs, Grabipy automatically fetches the **top 3 reported abuse categories** from AbuseIPDB (e.g., Port Scan, Phishing), providing deeper, actionable context.
+## Core Functionality

+Grabipy is a comprehensive threat intelligence tool designed to automate the discovery and analysis of Indicators of Compromise (IOCs) from a wide array of sources.

+* **Multi-Source IOC Extraction** 🕵️‍♂️
+    * Scans individual files or entire folders to recursively find and parse supported documents.
+    * Extracts a wide range of IOC types: **IP addresses** (IPv4 & IPv6), **hashes** (MD5, SHA1, SHA256), **domains**, **URLs**, and **email addresses**.

+* **Extensive File Support** 📂
-* **Wide File Support**: 📂 Processes a broad range of file types including .txt, .csv, .xlsx, .docx, .pdf, .msg, .eml, and .pcap.
+    * Processes a broad variety of file types, including plain text (`.txt`, `.csv`), spreadsheets (`.xlsx`, `.xls`), documents (`.docx`, `.pdf`), and emails (`.msg`, `.eml`).
-* **Advanced Parsing**: 📧 Extracts email headers, attachments, and Message-IDs.
-It also automatically reconstructs and saves files transferred over unencrypted HTTP from PCAP files.
-* **Smart, Interactive Workflow**: ➡️ Features a redesigned UI with a clear, interactive menu and a **built-in user guide**.
-If API keys are missing, it will prompt you to set them up on the spot.
-* **Robust Error Handling**: 🛡️ Gracefully handles common **SSL errors** on corporate networks by providing a clear, one-time warning and halting further enrichment to avoid repeated failures.
-* **Secure API Key Management**: 🔑 Stores API keys securely in a separate `config.ini` file, so you do not have to re-enter them on every run.
-* **Defanging Capability**: 🛡️ Offers the option to defang IOCs in reports, replacing periods with `[.]` and `http` with `hxxp` to prevent accidental clicks on malicious links.
+    * Includes a specialized parser for network traffic captures (`.pcap`), capable of reconstructing and saving files transferred over unencrypted HTTP.

 ---
+## Intelligent Analysis & Enrichment

+The script goes beyond simple extraction by adding layers of context and intelligence to the raw data.

+* **Automated IOC Enrichment** 🌐
+    * Integrates with **AbuseIPDB** to retrieve reputation data for IP addresses, including an abuse confidence score, risk level, country of origin, ISP, and the top reported attack categories.
+    * Uses the **VirusTotal API** to enrich hashes, domains, and URLs with malicious detection ratios and other metadata.

+* **Smart Caching System** ⚡
+    * Features a local caching system that saves enrichment results for 24 hours.
+This speeds up subsequent scans, reduces redundant API calls, and helps manage API rate limits.
+    * The cache is intelligent enough to remember `404 Not Found` results, preventing the script from wasting API quota on IOCs that are known not to be in VirusTotal's database.

+* **Contextual Linking & Filtering** 🔗
+    * Actively filters out "generic" IOCs from trusted providers like Google and AWS to reduce noise and help you focus on relevant threats.
+This categorization is done both before the scan and dynamically after enrichment for improved accuracy.
+    * Creates links between IOCs by discovering new domains from IP enrichment and porting over contextual data like the country code.

+---
+## Comprehensive Reporting

+Results are presented in clear, actionable, and user-selectable formats.

+* **Multi-Format Reports** 📊
+    * Generates reports in **CSV** for spreadsheet analysis, **JSON** for easy integration with other tools, and a polished **HTML** format for presentation.
+    * The interactive HTML report features an **Executive Summary** of high-risk IOCs, collapsible sections for easy navigation, and a clean, modern design.

+* **Secure Output Options** 🛡️
+    * Includes a "defanging" feature that makes IOCs non-clickable in reports (e.g., `1.2.3.4` becomes `1[.]2[.]3[.]4`) to prevent accidental exposure to malicious sites.

+---
+## User-Focused Design

+Grabipy is built to be robust, user-friendly, and easy to manage.

+* **Interactive & Guided Workflow** ▶️
+    * Features a simple command-line menu to guide you through the process.
+    * Provides granular control over the scan, allowing you to choose whether to scan email attachments, hash source files, and select your preferred report formats.

+* **Automated Setup & Secure Configuration** ⚙️
+    * On its first run, the script automatically checks for all required libraries and offers to install them in a single batch.
+    * API keys are stored securely in an external `config.ini` file, so you don't have to enter them every time you run a scan.

+---

-### 🛠️ Prerequisites
+## 🛠️ Prerequisites

+To run Grabipy, you need **Python 3** installed on your system.
+The script is designed to be self-contained and will handle its own library dependencies.
+Please use an elevated command prompt

-To run this script, you need to have **Python 3** installed.
-The script also requires several third-party libraries.
-It will automatically check for and prompt you to install these dependencies in a single batch on the first run.
-(This could take 10 - 15 mins as they are extensive libraries)
+On the first run, the script will automatically check for all required third-party libraries and will prompt you for permission to install them in a single batch.
+(This can take up to 15 mins depending on connection and library size.)

+The required libraries are:
+* **requests**: For making API calls to enrichment services like VirusTotal and AbuseIPDB.
+* **chardet**: For automatically detecting the character encoding of text-based files to prevent parsing errors.
-* `python-docx`: For parsing `.docx` files.
+* **python-docx**: For parsing Microsoft Word `.docx` files.
-* `pdfplumber`: For extracting text from `.pdf` documents.
+* **pdfplumber**: For extracting text from `.pdf` documents.
-* `extract-msg`: For handling `.msg` (Outlook) files.
+* **extract-msg**: For handling Microsoft Outlook `.msg` files.
-* `pandas` & `openpyxl`: For reading data from `.xlsx` spreadsheets.
+* **pandas** & **openpyxl**: For reading data from Microsoft Excel `.xlsx` and `.xls` spreadsheets.
-* `tqdm`: Provides progress bars for a better user experience.
+* **tqdm**: Provides progress bars for a better user experience during long operations.
-* `tldextract`: Extracts the top-level domain from URLs and email addresses.
+* **tldextract**: For accurately extracting the root domain from URLs and email addresses.
-* `beautifulsoup4`: For parsing HTML content from emails.
+* **beautifulsoup4**: For parsing HTML content, primarily from emails.
-* `scapy`: Used for parsing and analyzing `.pcap` network capture files.
+* **scapy**: Used for parsing and analyzing `.pcap` network capture files.
-* `six`, `numpy`, `python-dateutil`, `pytz`: Additional libraries required by other dependencies.
+* **six**, **numpy**, **python-dateutil**, **pytz**: Additional libraries required by other dependencies to function correctly.

 ---